 - Geospatial Data Abstraction Library (GDAL) - GDAL is an open source translator library for raster geospatial data formats that presents a single abstract data model to the calling application for all supported formats.
 By providing integration into the GDAL command line utilities, GIBS imagery can be easily included in imagery processing workflows, including bulk access.
 For more information regarding GDAL, read here.

 Relying upon these standards, GIBS imagery are made available for consumption by external client applications, imagery toolkits, and GIS applications.
 Often, these integration efforts result in shareable code and lessons learned that simplify the usage of GIBS imagery.
 A sampling of support applications and toolkits are shown below:

 To view a full listing of existing clients and supported libraries, along with lessons learned and sample code snippiets, click below to visit the GIBS wiki.

 NASA supports an open data policy.
 Read here for more a full description of this policy.
 We ask that users who make use of GIBS in their clients or when referencing it in written or oral presentations to add the following acknowledgment:

 We acknowledge the use of imagery provided by services from the Global Imagery Browse Services (GIBS), operated by the NASA/GSFC/Earth Science Data and Information System (ESDIS, https://earthdata.nasa.gov) with funding provided by NASA/HQ.

 Please contact us with questions or problems at Earthdata Support.

-To stay up to date with new capabilities or changes to existing services, you may want to subscribe to our mailing list.
+To stay up to date with new capabilities or changes to existing services, you may want to subscribe to our mailing list or follow our blog.